abmbodj/ArcadiaAI/README.md

 # ArchieAI
-ArchieAI is an AI-powered assistant designed to help users and students with a variety of tasks, from answering questions to providing recommendations and generating content.
+Archie AI is an AI-powered assistant designed to help users and students with a variety of tasks, from answering questions to providing recommendations and generating content.
 Built on Gemini machine learning model, ArchieAI aims to enhance productivity and make your experince at Arcadia University more efficient and enjoyable.

 ## Features
 - Natural Language Understanding: Communicates in a human-like manner.